abhinavrau/velvet/README.md

 🔮 <u>Ve</u>rtex AI Search <u>Ve</u>rfication <u>T</u>ool

 ## Why?
-For offline evaluation metrics for Vertex AI Search.
+For offline search testing and evaluation metrics for Vertex AI Search.
 Coz testing manually is hard and no fun!

 ## Features
-- Call [Vertex AI Search](https://cloud.google.com/enterprise-search) API from the command line
-- Output to CSV, JSONL and to a human readable table format.
 - Batch verification for Acceptance testing with CSV file with queries and expected summary and document links and produces:
   - **Summary Precision**: semantically match using PaLM2 text-bison
   - Precision@0, Mean Average Precision (mAP), Mean Reciprocal Rank (MRR), Normalized Discounted Cumulative Gain (NDCG).
   - Overall Summary precision and MMR with ability to fail the script if below threshold.
 - Single Bash script [vlvt](vlvt) with minimal dependencies so its easy to make changes and integrate into your workflow.
+- Ability to set thresholds on average summary precision and MRR to fail the script if below threshold.
+- Output to CSV, JSONL and to a human readable table format in the terminal.

 ## Limitations
   - Currently only supports unstructured search.